TakutoYoshikai/usbkey/README.md

 # usbkey
-usbkey is event runner by specific USB device.
+usbkey is an event runner by specific USB device.

 ### Usage
 **install**